 Currently there is insufficient evidence to support giving anti-cancer drugs to women with molar pregnancies.
 However, GTN is almost always cured with modern care and P-Chem for molar pregnancy would only reduce the risk of needing full-scale chemotherapy, but would not remove that risk.
 In addition, it would not change the need for careful monitoring and follow-up of women with hydatidiform moles.

 P-Chem may reduce the risk of progression to GTN in women with CMs who are at a high risk of malignant transformation; however, current evidence in favour of P-Chem is limited by the poor methodological quality and small size of the included studies.
-As P-Chem may increase drug resistance, delay treatment of GTN and expose women unnecessarily to toxic side effects, this practice cannot currently be recommended.
+As P-Chem may increase drug resistance, delays treatment of GTN and may expose women toxic side effects, this practice cannot currently be recommended.

 Hydatidiform mole (HM), also called a molar pregnancy, is characterised by an overgrowth of foetal chorionic tissue within the uterus.
 HMs may be partial (PM) or complete (CM) depending on their gross appearance, histopathology and karyotype.
 PMs usually have a triploid karyotype, derived from maternal and paternal origins, whereas CMs are diploid and have paternal origins only.
 Most women with HM can be cured by evacuation of retained products of conception (ERPC) and their fertility preserved.
 However, in some women the growth persists and develops into gestational trophoblastic neoplasia (GTN), a malignant form of the disease that requires treatment with chemotherapy.
 CMs have a higher rate of malignant transformation than PMs.
 It may be possible to reduce the risk of GTN in women with HM by administering prophylactic chemotherapy (P-Chem).
 However, P-Chem given before or after evacuation of HM to prevent malignant sequelae remains controversial, as the risks and benefits of this practice are unclear.

-To systematically review the evidence for the effectiveness and safety of P-Chem to prevent GTN in women with a molar pregnancy.
+To evaluate the effectiveness and safety of P-Chem to prevent GTN in women with a molar pregnancy.
+To investigate whether any subgroup of women with HM may benefit more from P-Chem than others.

-We performed electronic searches in the Cochrane Gynaecological Cancer Specialised Register, the Cochrane Central Register of Controlled Trials (CENTRAL, Issue 2, 2012), MEDLINE (1946 to February week 4, 2012) and EMBASE (1980 to week 9, 2012).
-The search strategy was developed using free text and medical subject headings (MESH).
-We handsearched reference lists of relevant literature to identify additional studies.
+For the original review we performed electronic searches in the Cochrane Gynaecological Cancer Specialised Register, the Cochrane Central Register of Controlled Trials (CENTRAL, Issue 2, 2012), MEDLINE (1946 to February week 4, 2012) and Embase (1980 to 2012, week 9).
+We developed the search strategy using free text and MeSH.
+For this update we searched the Cochrane Central Register of Controlled Trials (CENTRAL, Issue 5, 2017), MEDLINE (February 2012 to June week 1, 2017) and Embase (February 2012 to 2017, week 23).
+We also handsearched reference lists of relevant literature to identify additional studies and searched trial registries.

 We included randomised controlled trials (RCTs) of P-Chem for HM.

 Two review authors independently assessed studies for inclusion in the review and extracted data using a specifically designed data collection form.
-Meta-analyses were performed by pooling data from individual trials using RevMan 5.1 software.
+Meta-analyses were performed by pooling data from individual trials using Review Manager 5 (RevMan 5) software in line with standard methodological procedures expected by Cochrane methodology.

-P-Chem reduced the risk of GTN occurring in women following a CM (3 studies, 550 participants; RR 0.37; 95% confidence interval (CI) 0.24 to 0.57; I2 = 0%; P < 0.00001), However, owing to the poor quality of two of the included studies, we performed sensitivity analyses excluding these two studies.
-This left only one small study of high-risk women to contribute data for this primary outcome (59 participants; RR 0.28; 95% CI 0.10 to 0.73; P = 0.01), therefore we consider this evidence to be of a low quality.
+P-Chem reduced the risk of GTN occurring in women following a CM (3 studies, 550 participants; risk ratio (RR) 0.37, 95% confidence interval (CI) 0.24 to 0.57; I² = 0%; P < 0.00001; low-quality evidence).
+However, owing to the poor quality (high risk of bias) of two of the included studies, we performed sensitivity analyses excluding these two studies.
+This left only one small study of high-risk women to contribute data for this primary outcome (59 participants; RR 0.28, 95% CI 0.10 to 0.73; P = 0.01); therefore we consider this evidence to be of low quality.

 There were insufficient data to perform meta-analyses for toxicity, overall survival, drug resistance and reproductive outcomes.